MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 > [!div class="mx-imgBorder"]
 > ![](media/new-dynamic-segment-hilites.png "Change segment type")

-   -Lastly, if we are defining a dynamic segment, we can choose to **activate it** at this point through the second slider as shown below. **An active (dynamic) segment will automatically incorporate changes** that are made to your source data with time while **inactive segment will not incorporate changes to your data.** You sould activate your segment only when you wish to start incorporating changes to your data.
+   -Lastly, if we are defining a dynamic segment, we can choose to **activate it** at this point through the second slider as shown in blue above. **An active (dynamic) segment will automatically incorporate changes** that are made to your source data with time while **inactive segment will not incorporate changes to your data.** You sould activate your segment only when you wish to start incorporating changes to your data.

-   [slider 2 image]

 - **In step two, we will start creating our first filter**.
 Use the "filter" field that is shown above (highlighted in blue) to select an entity.
 Once we selected an entity type, we need to choose the specific attributes by which we wish to filter our customers.
 Note that attributes can have one of four value types: A numerical, a string, a date, or a boolean.
 In the example below, an attribute with a numerical value is used as a filter:

 > [!div class="mx-imgBorder"]